marciovrl/selenium-cucumber-java/README.md

 # Preconditions:

-- Java instalado e configurado;
+- Java installed and configured;
-- Maven instalado e configurado;
+- Maven installed and configured;
-- Chromedriver instaladoe configurado.
+- Chromedriver installed and configured.

 # Starting project from scratch.